Mechanical Engineering BS

 Mechanical Engineering Student Outcomes

 Student outcomes are narrower statements that describe what students are expected to know and be able to do by the time of graduation.
-Mechanical Engineering program graduates must demonstrate the following:
+Graduates must demonstrate the following:

 1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.